ohrrpgce/ohrrpgce/README-nightly.txt

 PROGRAM = game = for playing games
 PROGRAM = custom = for making games

-GRAPHICS = fb2 = FreeBasic graphics.
-This is the default GRAPHICS = fb = Like fb2, but has command-line options for screen mode GRAPHICS = alleg = Allegro Game Library
+GRAPHICS = fb = FreeBasic graphics.
+This is the default GRAPHICS = alleg = Allegro Game Library

 MUSIC = native = Windows MIDI with extra looping features This is the default.
 MUSIC = sdl = Simple Directmedia Library
 MUSIC = allegro = Allegro Game Library

-If you are not sure which version to use, try the -fb2-native versions.
+If you are not sure which version to use, try the -fb-native versions.